How many hours should you sleep?

 How much sleep is too little?

-Aside from a worse mood, what are the risks for those who sleep contrary to their natural rhythm, i.e., who don't get enough rest at night?
-Scientists largely agree that chronic or prolonged sleep deprivation is a health risk.
-"Too little sleep makes you stupid": This truism can be confirmed by students who enjoy late nights out, as well as shift workers.
+Aside from a worse mood, what are the risks for those who sleep against their natural rhythm and therefore don't get enough rest at night?
+Scientists largely agree that chronic or prolonged sleep deprivation endangers health.
+"Too little sleep makes you stupid": This truism can be confirmed by students who prefer late nights out as well as by shift workers.

 Is too much sleep unhealthy?